Stoyan-Zlatev/Data-Sructures-and-Algorithms/Homeworks/Week 04/2023-2024/Task 03/README.md

-# Task: Insert a node at a specific position in a linked list (Easy) - [HackerRank](<https://www.hackerrank.com/contests/sda-hw-4-2023/challenges/insert-a-node-at-a-specific-position-in-a-linked-list>)
+# Insert a node at a specific position in a linked list (Easy) - [HackerRank](<https://www.hackerrank.com/contests/sda-hw-4-2023/challenges/insert-a-node-at-a-specific-position-in-a-linked-list>)

 ### Statement: